giannilabella/pic-assembly-template/README.md

 # PIC Assembly Project Template
 Simple template for PIC assembly projects using [gputils](https://gputils.sourceforge.io/)

-Includes a MPLAB code template
+Includes a MPLAB code template for PIC16F877A

 ## Makefile
 Includes targets for: